[email protected] Lagos, Nigeria

 Benchmark: NPS 50+ is excellent, 30+ is good for retail

-How to Implement This Metrics Framework
+How to Implement Retail Performance Metrics for Business Growth

 Week 3-4: Add operational metrics: Sell-Through Rate, Stockout Rate, and ATV.